 Its modular construction makes it possible to re-mount the pavilion on any site or different urban structures and to adapt it to the particular needs.

 Mass and therefore weight are the decisive criteria for good acoustics.
 The conception of the Pavilion 21 MINI Opera Space therefore had to overcome a contradiction: to design a lightweight construction which must allow to be dis- and re-assembled quickly, but which at the same time meets the acoustical requirements of a concert hall.

-Hence how do we create the conditions for good acoustics despite a reduction of mass?
-Already the first considerations fixed in drawings show the basic concept of the Pavilion to introduce elements which are on the one hand the spatial transformation of sound sequences, and which on the other hand develop sound reflecting and absorbing properties through their pyramid-like shape: “Soundscaping”.
+Hence how do you create the conditions for good acoustics despite a reduction of mass?
+Already the first considerations fixed in drawings show the basic idea of the Pavilion to introduce architectural elements which are on the one hand the spatial transformation of sound sequences, and which on the other hand develop sound reflecting and absorbing properties through their pyramid-like shape: “Soundscaping”.